Rushyverse/api/README.md

 }
 ```

-Like suspend command, the first `sender.sendMessage(...)` is executed in the thread used by Minestom to execute the
+Like suspend command, the first `sender.sendMessage(...)` is executed in the thread used by Minestom to handle the
-command.
+event.
 After the [delay](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/delay.html)
 function,
 the thread is changed to the thread defined by the `coroutineScope` in constructor of [EventListenerSuspend](src/main/kotlin/io/github/rushyverse/api/listener/EventListenerSuspend.kt).